ThinThiriHlaing/NewBlog/src/pages/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: Markdown Style Guide
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: "Jul 01 2022"
+pubDate: Jul 01 2022
-heroImage: "/assets/placeholder-hero.jpg"
+heroImage: /assets/placeholder-hero.jpg
-slug: "post-2"
+slug: post-2
-layout: "../../layouts/BlogPost.astro"
+layout: ../../layouts/BlogPost.astro
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.